1Khizar/Spam-Message-Analyzer/README.md

 ## 📩 Spam Message Analyzer

-A Streamlit-based web application for detecting spam messages using machine learning and NLTK preprocessing.
+A Streamlit-based web application for detecting spam messages using machine learning and NLTP(Natural Language Preprocessing).

 ## Features: